Andrzej Bogusławski: Research

-Bogusławski's research interests have ranged from lexicography, through grammar, semantics, semiotics to formal logic and the roots of language in philosophy and theology.
+Bogusławski's research interests ranged from lexicography, through grammar, semantics, semiotics to formal logic and the roots of language in philosophy and theology.
 He collaborated with Anna Wierzbicka on Natural semantic metalanguage research and is credited by her with reviving the notion of Leibniz's "alphabet of human thought", or Lingua Mentalis.
 Bogusławski is an acknowledged authority in the field of the theory of language and research methodology in the sphere of Indo-European languages, especially Slavic languages.
 His interests also take in semantics, lexicology, lexicography, pragmatics, syntax, inflection, neologism phonology, theories of text and translation, semiotics and the theory of literature.

-He has made original contributions to the methodology of semantics and to the theoretical bases of synchronistic morphology, lexicology, lexicography.
+He made original contributions to the methodology of semantics and to the theoretical bases of synchronistic morphology, lexicology, lexicography.
 In the 1960s he hypothesised the emergence of natural language generation with the aid of elementary linguistic units.
 In the 1970s he postulated a theory of operational grammar, relating linguistic elements to syntax.
 This helped to advance understanding of how the fields of internal languages are demarcated and he assisted the development of the empirical study of linguistics.
 He laid down the methodological basis of contemporary synchronous lexicography.
 He has also explored the frontiers of language and philosophy.

+Death

+Bogusławski died on 6 January 2026, at the age of 94.